 Glue it down!
 Start by gluing down the middle.
 Then work your way around the felt, gluing that bottom ruffle of the flower down all the way around.

 Now, you can use the flower however you’d like!
-You could turn it into a brooch like I did with this purple one on Gracie’s bustle dress.
+You could turn it into a brooch like I did with this cute blue pillowcase dress.